wp-plugins/responsive-mortgage-calculator/readme.txt

 * Added ability to set input and submit button labels using shortcode attributes
 * Beginning internationalization - still needs PO and MO files

-= 2.1.1 =
+= 2.0.3 =

-* Added missing files
+* Added generic currency symbol
+* Added input for ISO currency code on the options page

+= 2.0.2 =

+* Fixed an error where the JS and CSS weren’t loading with the [rmc] shortcode

+= 2.0.1 =

+* Quick and dirty bug fixes.

-= 2.1.2 =
+= 2.0.0 =

-* Completed internationalization
-* Added front end French and Spanish translations - thanks to designium
+* Massive code rewrite.
+* Added options page.
+* Widget users may need to reactivate the widget.

-= 2.1.3 =
+= 1.1.3 =

-* Script/style loading moved to ‘wp’ action and combined
+* Minor CSS to remove margins from the Payment Period select box and prevent the surrounding span from resizing.

-= 2.1.4 =
+= 1.1.2 =

-* Added an option to set a default interest rate
-* Accented characters can now be used for field labels
+* Fixed a bug that caused the form to display at the top of the page instead of where the shortcode was placed.

-= 2.1.5 =
+= 1.1.1 =

-* Changed script loading so that JS and CSS are always registered.
-JS and CSS can now be enqueued from your own scripts by calling wp_enqueue_script(‘lidd_mc’) and wp_enqueue_style(‘lidd_mc’)… in case you need to manually load them.
+* Made sure that JS and CSS are being included when the shortcode is used…
+* Fixed a minor UI bug where the arrow background on the select box was too short.

-= 2.1.6 =
+= 1.1 =

-* Total Amount and Down Payment fields now accept commas and correct for poorly formatted input
+* Added shortcodes